 One key challenge, however, rests with the fact that licensed teachers are required to complete 15 hours of professional development, a task made challenging due to the widespread dispersal of primary schools located in the 198 inhabited islands.

 Appavoo, who has more than 15 years experience designing courses in education for online learning in both exclusively virtual and hybrid formats, is uniquely suited to solve challenges posed by physical distances and a dispersed population of both teachers and students.
-While the Republic’s CCE has created a Teachers Virtual E-Learning Environment and created Teacher Resource Center hubs, the center is overwhelmed by demand, Appavoo said.
+While the Republic’s CCE created a Teachers Virtual E-Learning Environment and created Teacher Resource Center hubs, the center was overwhelmed by demand, Appavoo said.

 “I believe that the current technology infrastructure in the Maldives and the wide availability of the Internet presents a unique context to develop and apply online and hybrid models of learning that can bridge not only the geographic distances between the islands, but also substantially decrease systemic inequities in education for all students.”

-Appavoo will draw on his own experiences in teacher preparation and K-12 instruction to help train prospective teachers, enable new ways of using technology for instruction, and enhance the teaching-learning process.
+Appavoo drew on his own experiences in teacher preparation and K-12 instruction to help train prospective teachers, enable new ways of using technology for instruction, and enhance the teaching-learning process.
 The Republic’s curriculum reform efforts aim to preserve the national culture while at the same time addressing issues of educational inequity among its citizenry – areas that align closely with Appavoo’s own background and his work at Dominican.

 Appavoo, who came to the United States from Southern India to enroll in undergraduate studies in 1984, has headed up Dominican’s Office of Diversity Initiatives since 2001.
 In recent years he has worked in partnership with Marin County-based nonprofit Education, Excellence, and Equity (E3) on an annual Engaging Pedagogy Summer Institute designed to train K-12 teachers in culturally competent teaching and learning with the overarching goal of increasing engagement and learning for all students.